 Rooting, bootloaders, and jailbreaking

 Many Android OEMs (original equipment manufacturers) also offer a way to unlock the bootloader, which determines how the operating system loads up on your device.
 Microsoft and Apple are completely opposed to this kind of thing.
-Unlocking bootloaders and rooting is possible on some devices and versions of Windows Phone.
+Unlocking bootloaders and rooting is possible on some devices with Windows Mobile, and you can even install Android apps, but it’s not advisable.
 Jailbreaking is an option for iOS, which lets you download and install apps from outside the App Store and bypass some other limitations.

 Calls and messaging